Music Sounds Better with You: Accolades

 In 2013, Mixmag named "Music Sounds Better with You" the sixth-greatest dance song.
 In 2015, LA Weekly ranked it the ninth-best dance track in history.
 In 2018, Mixmag included it in its list of the best vocal house anthems, and in 2019 listed it among the 15 best house tracks about love.
 Pitchfork ranked it the 46th-best song of the 90s and included it in The Pitchfork 500, a book compiling the greatest songs from 1977 to 2008.
 In 2011, Slant Magazine named "Music Sounds Better with You" the 99th-best single of the 90s, and in 2012 Porcys ranked it the greatest.

 In 2017, BuzzFeed named it the 72nd-greatest dance song of the 90s.
 In 2020, NME named it one of the best house songs, Mixmag readers named its bassline one of the best in dance music, and Red Bull included it on their list of "underrated dance songs from the 1990s that still sound amazing".
 In 2022, Pitchfork named "Music Sounds Better with You" one of the best house tracks of the 90s, Rolling Stone named it the 73rd-greatest dance track and Classic Pop named it the eighth-best 1990s dance song.
-In 2023, Billboard magazine ranked it the 15th-best EDM love song.
+In 2023, Billboard ranked it the 15th-best EDM love song.
 In 2024, The Guardian named it the third-best French touch track.
-In 2025, Billboard ranked "Music Sounds Better with You" the sixth-best dance song of all time.
+In 2025, Billboard ranked "Music Sounds Better with You" the sixth-best dance song and sixth-best house song of all time.